-- General Fund to account for all financial resources not required to be accounted for in another fund. - Debt Service Fund to account for the accumulation of resources for, and payment of general long-term debt principal, interest and related cost.
+- General Fund accounts for all financial resources not required to be accounted for in other funds. - Debt Service Fund to account for the accumulation of resources for, and payment of general long-term debt principal, interest and related cost.

 For the purpose of these statements, the general fund is considered a major fund.
-The debt-service fund is a non-major fund and reported as other governmental funds.